 If you have a blender that is rusting away on your kitchen counter (“Ten years we’ve been rusting, needing so much more than dusting, needing exercise, a chance to use our skills!”) give new life to this wonderful machine!

 I have a Nutribullet and I love nutriliving.com.
 Blending is so quick and simple.
-I made creamy avocado pasta by just whacking a bunch of ingredients into my blender.
-Of course there is smoothies and actually a lot more.
-All sorts of sauces and soups can be made and I find many recipes linked to blenders, do entail lots of good nutrition.
+I made creamy avocado pasta just by whacking a bunch of ingredients into my blender.
+All sorts of sauces, smoothies and soups can be made, and I find many recipes linked to blenders, do entail lots of good nutrition.
 Open your mind up and put that spin to use!

 6. Don’t be Gwenyth Paltrow